Plane snacks - one of the essential components for an enjoyable and satisfying long flight, yet so often overlooked.

 Cereal or puffs are great for babies and toddlers.
 Kid’s can pick them up easily and even have a little fun with them.

 And remember, presentation is also important.
-Why not put the cereal in a bag and tie a colourful ribbon around it?
-Or, put colourful stickers on the packaging and personalise it by writing their name in bright colours!
+Why not put the cereal in a bag and tie a colorful ribbon around it?
+Or, put colorful stickers on the packaging and personalize it by writing their name in bright colors!

 Kids love sweet things, however most of the time, the things they like will see them sent to the dentist with a filling!
 These banana cookies allow you to treat your child, while being in control of their sugar intake.